 - Glandular tissues removed: How much tissues are removed to reduce the size of breasts is another factor that determines whether you will breastfeed in the future.
 The more the glandular tissues are removed, the less the chances of producing full milk.

 - Repositioning of nipples: Another factor that may affect the ability of breastfeeding is whether the surgeon removes nipples completely to reposition them or not.
 If nipples are repositioned, this may permanently disable your lactating capability.
 It is because nipples are severed from mammary glands by cutting mammary ducts.

-- Incision pattern and site: Breast lift surgery can be performed using different techniques that vary depending on incision sites and patterns.
+- Incision pattern and site: Breast lift surgery can be performed using different techniques depending on incision sites and patterns.
 If the incision is made in the site where no milk ducts or nerves are damaged, it may not affect breastfeeding.

-Breast reconstruction and breastfeeding
+Breast Reconstruction and Breastfeeding

 Breast reconstruction surgery may or may not affect breastfeeding capability.
 Women who are concerned about breastfeeding after breast reconstruction surgery must consider these factors:

 - Women who have had a full mastectomy are able to breastfeed from unaffected breast.